yjhn/shipping-service/README.md

 5. `pg_ctl -D ~/postgres/data -l ~/postgres/logfile start`
 6. `createuser -d -P admin` and enter `password` as password

-Execute step 5 on each startup to run the DB.
+Execute steps 2,3 and 5 on each startup to run the DB.

 To delete the database, run `dropdb shipping_service_db`.